 In addition, the Chinese state has been investing massive resources in hastening the development of Xinjiang for the benefit of its citizens.

-Recently, Shohrat Zakir, chairman of the Uighur Autonomous Region of China and himself a Uighur, addressed a press conference in which he outlined the measures being taken by China in its Xinjiang region:
+Recently, Shohrat Zakir, chairman of the Uyghur autonomous region of China and himself a Uyghur, addressed a press conference in which he outlined the measures being taken by China in its Xinjiang region:

 “Xinjiang’s economic development has realised a historic leap.
 Its GDP increased from 791m yuan in 1952 to 1.2tn yuan in 2018.
 Adjusted for inflation, this represents a 200-fold increase, with an average annual gain of 8.3 percent.
 Xinjiang’s per capita GDP rose to 49,000 yuan in 2018, from 166 yuan in 1952, and that’s approximately a 37.7-fold increase in real terms, averaging 5.7 percent annual growth.